altrecsys/altrecsys.github.io/content/recsys26/_index.md

 * Short videos of up to 3 minutes.
 * Podcasts of up to 20 minutes.
 * Panel, where you propose up to 3 panelists and a theme.
-* Other creative or experimental formats aligned with the spirit of the workshop
+* Other creative or unconventional formats aligned with the spirit of the workshop
-* In the spirit of AltRecSys, we are also open to creative and unconventional submission styles.

 All submissions will be editorially reviewed by the workshop organizers, who will curate a set of contributions aimed at _fostering critical reflection, constructive discomfort, and forward‑looking dialogue_, rather than polished technical results.
 Curation will ultimately focus on identifying a small set of contributions that collectively stimulate diverse, vibrant discussion during the workshop.